gpadolina/DeepLearning-notes/DeepLearning/Mathematical Building Block.md

 input tensors.
 An element-wise product is done with the asterisk operator in Numpy, Keras, Theano, and Tensorflow.dot uses a different syntax in TensorFlow.

 You can take the dot product of the two matrices x and y (dot(x, y)) if and only if x.shape[1] == y.shape[0].
 The result is a matrix with shape (x.shape[0], y.shape[1]).
+#### Tensor reshaping
+A third type of tensor operation that's essential to understand is *tensor reshaping*.
+Reshaping a tensor means rearranging its rows and columns to match a target shape.
+Naturally, the reshaped tensor has the same total number of coefficients as the initial tensor.

+A special case of reshaping that's commonly encountered is *transposition*. *Transposing* a matrix means exchanging its rows and its columns so that x[i, :] becomes x[:, i].